Tipping is on steroids. Here's what to know about when to give.

 "Tipping has become the customary daily moment, as opposed to a situation like going into a restaurant and being expected to leave a tip," said Columbia Business School professor Stephen H. Zagor, who focuses on restaurants and food businesses.
 "Now you could go to a large department store and at checkout there's a space for a tip."

-Lehigh University professor Holona LeAnne Ochs, author of two books on tipping, described businesses requesting tips as "constant and pervasive," while leaving consumers wondering when it's appropriate to show their appreciation.
+Lehigh University professor Holona LeAnne Ochs, author of two books on tipping, describes businesses requesting tips as "constant and pervasive," while leaving consumers wondering when it's appropriate to show their appreciation.

 Old rules are out